Counterexamples to the Zassenhaus conjecture on simple modular Lie algebras: Acknowledgments

 \section{Acknowledgments}

 Dietrich Burde is supported by the Austrian Science Foun\-da\-tion FWF, grant I 3248 and grant P 33811.
 Pilar P\'aez-Guill\'an is supported by the Austrian Science Foun\-da\-tion FWF, grant P 33811.
-We thank Bettina Eick and Tobias Moede for help with some computations, and Anton Mellit for providing us access to the CoCalc server for GAP computations.
+We thank the referee for suggesting several improvements of the text.
+We also thank Bettina Eick and Tobias Moede for help with some computations, and Anton Mellit for providing us access to the CoCalc server for GAP computations.